mensahinsights/mensahinsights/README.md

 ## About Me

 I'm a Toronto-based data analyst with a background in business transformation, product development, consumer insights, and workflow automation.
-I specialise in making data actionable through exploratory data analysis (EDA), whether it's surfacing retention patterns, building dashboards, or automating repetitive reporting.
+I specialise in making data actionable through exploratory data analysis, whether it's surfacing retention patterns, building dashboards, or automating repetitive reporting.

 Exploratory analysis that I conduct pinpoints what’s changing, why it matters, and what to do next, so teams and stakeholders I collaborate with aren’t just informed, they’re equipped to act.